aleksispi/aleksispi.github.io/_pages/about.md

 ## Other past and ongoing projects

 [ML for cloud optical thickness prediction (Ongoing, 2023)](https://www.ai.se/en/node/81535/national-space-data-lab-20).
 Poster will be presented at [EUMETSTAT 2023](https://www.eumetsat.int/eumetsat-meteorological-satellite-conference-2023).
 The final cloud prediction models will be integrated with the [Digital Earth Sweden platform](https://digitalearth.se/).
-Funded vy [Vinnova](https://www.vinnova.se/en/).
+Funded by [Vinnova](https://www.vinnova.se/en/).

 [Pre-study about using ML for wetland monitoring in Sweden (Fall, 2022)](https://www.naturvardsverket.se/om-oss/aktuellt/nyheter-och-pressmeddelanden/ai-teknik-testas-for-att-identifiera-vatmarker/) -- [Code](https://github.com/aleksispi/ai-swetlands)